 - Meta Business Suite

-With the use of these platforms, you can dissect your social analytics and schedule content accordingly.
+With these platforms, you can look at your social analytics and plan content based on what you find.
 This content should reflect your brand’s ethos while striving for the goals you set out for.
-For example, sometimes you may want to follow different tactics, like the 80/20 rule, which focuses on 80% of the content being entertaining, educational, and exciting, meanwhile 20% of it focuses on your business’ services or products.
+For example, sometimes you may want to follow tactics such as the 80/20 rule.
+It focuses on making 80% of the content entertaining, educational, and exciting, while the other 20% focuses on your business’s services or products.

 Still not sure how to get started?
 The Misfits are here to help!
 Ring our bell and let’s get started.